mridhultp/UK-Road-accident_Project/README.md

 # Notes:

 ^ I plan to complete the entire analysis and visualization using Python.
-I'm currently working on it and expect to start the project soon by the end of the july.
+I'm currently bussy with other works and expect to start this project soon by the end of the july.